d3spis3d/na-streamer/na-backend/README.md

 ## Steps for setting up OrientDB docker

-1. First step need to copy config from an OrientDB instance:

-  `docker run --name orientdb -d orientdb/orientdb`

-  `docker cp orientdb:/orientdb/config/orientdb-server-config.xml .`

-* Open up the XML file `orientdb-server-config.xml` and add update the user and passwords.
+1. Open up the XML file `orientdb-server-config.xml` and add update the user and passwords.
+Move this file to a new directory.

 * Setup the docker image with the modified config file mapped to the container:

   `docker run --name orientdb -d -v <path to xml config file folder>:/orientdb/config -p 7000:2424 -p 7001:2480 orientdb/orientdb`

-* Replace the username and password in `setup-orientdb.osql` with those in `orientdb-server-config.xml`

-* Copy the setup script to the docker container:

-  `docker cp ./na-backend/setup-orientdb.osql orientdb:/orientdb/bin/`
+* Create the database using orientjs client:

+  `node_modules/orientjs/bin/orientjs --host=<docker-host> --port=7000 --user=<created-user> --password=<created-password> db create music graph memory`

-* Exec the script from within the container:
+* Run the migrations:

-  `docker exec -it orientdb /bin/bash`

-  `cd bin && ./console.sh setup-orientdb.osql`
+  `node_modules/orientjs/bin/orientjs --host=<docker-host> --port=7000 --user=<created-user> --password=<created-password> --dbname=music migrate up`

-* Exit the docker container and confirm the music database has been created by going to the OrientDB web console at `<docker-host>:7001` in a web browser
+* Confirm the music database has been created and migrated by going to the OrientDB web console at `<docker-host>:7001` in a web browser

 * Create a `config.js` file with the following configuration: